Re-labeling ImageNet: from Single to Multi-Labels, from Global to Localized Labels: Experiments

 \textbf{Combination with original labels.} When we combine \ours's annotation $L_\text{ours}\in[0,1]^C$ with the original label $L_\text{gt}\in\{0,1\}^C$ as $0.5L_\text{ours}+0.5L_\text{gt}$, the performance degrades from 78.9\% to 78.3\% accuracy on ImageNet.
 They do not seem to make a good combination.

 \textbf{Robustness.} We evaluate the robustness of \ours-trained models against test-time perturbations.
-We consider adversarial and natural perturbations: FGSM~\cite{fgsm}, ImageNet-A~\cite{imagenet-a}, and ImageNet-C~\cite{imagenet-c}.
+We consider adversarial and natural perturbations: FGSM~\cite{fgsm}, ImageNet-A~\cite{imagenet-a}, ImageNet-C~\cite{imagenet-c}, and background challenge (BGC)~\cite{bgc}.
 FGSM introduces one-step adversarial perturbations on images, while ImageNet-A samples consistent of common failure cases for modern image classifiers.
 ImageNet-C consists of 15 different types of natural perturbations.
+BGC evaluates the robustness against backgrounds by selecting background images adversarially from the dataset.
 Results are in Table~\ref{table:imagenet_robustness}.
 We observe that \ours consistently improves the resilience of models on adversarial and natural perturbations.
+Especially, \ours shows remarkable improvements in the background robustness (+8.7\%) owing the localized supervision.
+Furthermore, combining \ours with other training strategies, \eg, CutMix~\cite{yun2019cutmix} and extra training data, significantly boosts the performances in the all robustness benchmarks.